apple/foundationdb/documentation/sphinx/source/request-tracing.rst

 In addition to the command line parameter described above, tracing can be set at a database and transaction level.

-Tracing can be globally disabled by setting the ``distributed_transaction_trace_disable`` database option.
-It can be enabled by setting the ``distributed_transaction_trace_enable`` database option.
-If neither option is specified but a tracer option is set as described above, tracing will be enabled.
+Tracing can be controlled by setting the ``distributed_transaction_trace_sample_rate`` database option.
+Set this option to a value between 0 and 1,000,000, representing a fraction of traces to record.
+For example, to completely disable distributed tracing, set the value to 0.
+To trace half of all transactions, set the value to 500,000.
+Note that the value must be an integer.
+The initial distributed trace sample fraction is set by the knob ``TRACING_SAMPLE_RATE``.

 Tracing can be enabled or disabled for individual transactions.
 The special key space exposes an API to set a custom trace ID for a transaction, or to disable